rewiringamerica/buildstockbatch/docs/installation.rst

    above (i.e., create a Python virtual environment, activate the venv, and install buildstockbatch to it).
 3. Download/Clone ResStock or ComStock.
-4. Set up GCP authentication
+4. Set up GCP authentication.

    * **Option 1**: Create and download a `Service Account Key`_.